Messiah (video game): Development

 Lead designer David Perry intended Messiah to be targeted towards adults, in contrast to Shiny's previous games such as Earthworm Jim, and predominantly towards males.
+The game was developed by 10 people.
 The development team heavily touted the game's tessellation technology, which they said could reduce or increase the number of polygons displayed in real time based on the hardware running the game, thereby maximizing the level of detail possible on any given hardware setup, stabilizing the frame rate, and enabling real-time interpolation and volumetric lighting.
 In a 1997 interview Perry said Shiny had filed for a patent on the technology.

-The character models were built in 3D Studio.
-The game's characters were all animated using motion capture, with a person with dwarfism serving as the motion capture actor for Bob.
+The character models were built in 3D Studio and were all animated using motion capture, with a person with dwarfism serving as the motion capture actor for Bob.

-It was announced that Messiah would be released simultaneously for the PC and PlayStation in the second quarter of 1998, with another console port following as a launch title for the Dreamcast.
-However, the game would be delayed nearly two years, and neither a PlayStation version nor a Dreamcast version was ever released.

 In February 1998, a couple years before Messiah was released, the Los Angeles Times reported a public outcry over the title.
 Perry explained, "It's crazy that all these people are already upset and they haven't even seen the game."
 Jeff Green of Computer Gaming World stated, "You can't use the word 'messiah' and not know you're going to tweak the sensibilities of the religious community."
-The developers received upset responses from many Christian organizations as well as consumers, including one that commented, "The word ‘messiah’ is such a powerful word, I just can’t ignore it or its connotations.
+The developers received upset responses from many Christian organizations as well as consumers, including one that commented, "The word 'messiah' is such a powerful word, I just can't ignore it or its connotations.
 I know there are a lot of things out there that already tarnish religious imagery.
-But I just can’t support a company that would throw around that word so lightly."
+But I just can't support a company that would throw around that word so lightly."

 In August 1999, Interplay recorded several promotional commercials with Hank the Angry Drunken Dwarf from The Howard Stern Radio Show.
 Hank would don an angel costume and wandered the streets of various cities with a sign to publicly promote the game.

-Part of the game's soundtrack was contributed by industrial metal band Fear Factory, and was later released as Messiah.
+Songs by the band Fear Factory are used in the game's soundtrack and the game makes use of sound effects by composers Tommy Tallarico and Joey Kuras.